• Skip to primary navigation

 Can I freeze coxinha?

 Yes, you can.
-To freeze coxinhas, place them on a baking sheet in the freezer, apart from each other, so that they won't stick together.
-Once they're frozen, transfer them to a plastic bag, remove as much air as possible (sometimes I suck the air out using a straw), and keep them in the freezer for up to 3 months.
+To freeze coxinhas, place them on a baking sheet in the freezer, apart from each other so that they won't stick together.
+Once frozen, transfer them to a plastic bag, remove as much air as possible (sometimes I suck the air out using a straw), and keep them in the freezer for up to 3 months.

 Yes, you can, although the outer crust will be a little dryer than the deep-fried version.